 According to her obituary (1), Lillie (Lily, Lillian), was born in Bruce County, Ontario.
 She moved to Saginaw, Michigan as a child with her parents.
 She died young, at 34 and had been sick for a few years before she passed.
 With that, I do take this information as first hand or at least a good place to begin more digging.
 So I go with recent information and work backwards: her death record.

-I make a trip to Saginaw County’s courthouse in Saginaw, Michigan.
-Her death record is in a register book (no actual record is there anymore).
-Her listing is as follows: death on 8 June 1895; name Witheral, Lily; Married; 32; death from Paralysis of bowels; from Canada, parents unknown.
-Her husband is who I assume would tell the information (2).
+I made a trip to Saginaw County’s courthouse in Saginaw, Michigan to search for her death record.
+Her death record is in a register book (no actual record is there anymore) and is listed as follows: death on 8 June 1895; name Witheral, Lily; Married; 32; death from Paralysis of bowels; from Canada, parents unknown.
+Her husband is who I assume would tell the information but nothing is given so the information is from an unknown source.
+(2)

-The next thing I did, a bit out of order, was to check the city directory (4).
-I wanted to know when Lily began working for the Munson’s and for how long.
+I tried city directories next.
+(4) I wanted to know when Lily began working for the Munson’s and for how long.
 So I checked the city directory for 1881 (she is still with the Munson’s) and the later 1870’s.
 She isn’t listed with the Munson’s.
 In fact, I can’t find Lilly in any of the earlier city directories – under either McLEOD or McCLOUD or other variations I could think of.

 Now, that is all I can find on any records of Lily McLEOD.
 I can’t find her parents anywhere where I can prove that she is related to them.
 McLEOD is a popular name and there are many from Saginaw that came from Canada who were born in Scotland but I cannot connect Lilly to them.
 I also cannot find birth records in Canada.
 She was born in 1861, right after the census, and right before they started keeping birth records (in 1865).